-Bloody Birthday sees three children that were born on the eve of an eclipse preparing for a giant celebration in honor of their tenth birthday.
+Bloody Birthday sees three children who were born on the eve of an eclipse preparing for a giant celebration in honor of their tenth birthday.
 Because their birth occurred during an eclipse, the youngsters were born without a conscience.
-Without guilt or fear of repercussions, the youths are more than happy to execute anyone standing in the way of their perfect birthday party.
+With no guilt or fear of repercussions, the youths are more than happy to execute anyone standing in the way of their perfect birthday party.

-Bloody Birthday is a movie that may not have been anything special at the time of its release but after more than 30 years have passed the film can be appreciated for what it is and for what it isn’t.
-It invokes nostalgia in its audience and reminds us of a simpler time when being politically correct wasn’t a major concern and slasher films were a dime a dozen.
+Bloody Birthday is a movie that may not have been anything special at the time of its release but after more than 35 years have passed, the film can be appreciated for what it is and for what it isn’t.
+It invokes nostalgia in its audience and reminds us of a time when slasher films were a dime a dozen.

 For as violent as the film is, there isn’t a lot of actual gore.
 Bloody Birthday was shot on a shoestring budget, so the effects are more understated than I would prefer.
 But while the amount of bloodshed is paltry, the dramatic fashion in which the deaths are choreographed makes up for a lot of what is lacking.

 The film’s lack of onscreen carnage is further made up for by the copious amounts of nudity in Bloody Birthday.
 There are several different nude scenes and all of them are highly gratuitous and entirely unnecessary.
-Like the film’s numerous other quirks, its over-reliance on nudity to keep itself afloat only adds to its nostalgic magic and unintentional charm.
+Like the film’s other quirks, its over-reliance on nudity to keep itself afloat only adds to its nostalgic charm.

 Bloody Birthday is a nostalgic good time that is often politically incorrect.
 It is full of ‘so bad it’s good’ dialogue and offers a hefty helping of gratuitous nudity.
 If you haven’t had the pleasure of checking out this flick, it should be on your radar.
 The Severin DVD release offers a new video interview with Lori Lethin, an audio interview with Ed Hunt, and the best picture and sound quality of any version of the film to date.
 As of this posting, Bloody Birthday is available to stream via Netflix.